Ulricall/Gaze_Estimation_Task/README.md

 A gaze estimation project for AI2612.

 ## Task1: Gaze Estimation
+Data preparation: put MPIIGazeDataset into ./input(which does not exist at the beginning)

+Then run task_1.py, the code does both training and testing, and it will output output_1.txt, which is the result of testing on p10-p14.

 ## Task2: Gaze domain adaptation
 Generalize between MPIIFaceGaze and ColumbiaGaze.